Updating Raspberry Pi OS means keeping the operating system packages up to date in order to receive fixes, improvements, and security patches.

 Install Experimental Kernel

-Additionally, it is possible to update the installed Raspbian version to the latest available version (including unstable ones) of Raspbian with the following command:
+Additionally, it is possible to update the firmware and kernel to very recent versions (including unstable ones) with the following command:

 rpi-update

-Although at first glance it may seem that this is the “normal” command, it is very important to emphasize that this command installs the latest available version of Raspbian, including unstable test versions.
-Therefore, in general, it is not recommended to use this command to update Raspbian or we could turn our Raspberry Pi into a brick, forcing us to reinstall everything from scratch.
+Although at first glance it may seem like the “normal” command, it is very important to emphasize that rpi-update installs test firmware and kernel versions.
+Therefore, in general, it is not recommended to use this command on a normal system unless you know exactly why you need it.

 Recover Original Firmware

-If at any time you have tried to update Raspbian and have had the misfortune of encountering an error, as long as we can start a command console, we can recover the original firmware with the following command:
+If at any time you have tried to update the firmware and have had the bad luck of hitting an error, as long as we can still open a command console we can recover the original firmware with the following command:

 sudo apt-get install —reinstall raspberrypi-bootloader raspberrypi-kernel